Reltroner/reltroner-studio/content/characters/kamila-alena.md

 ---

+## 🕳️ Her Throne is Not a Chair — It’s a Silence

+Inside the deepest layer of Nytherion Abyss, Kamila sits not on a throne of power, but on a **throne of stillness**.

+> *"She simply was."*

+Her presence sustains the illusion.
+She is the soft gravity that holds illusions in orbit.
+And every time someone chooses comfort over clarity, her shadow grows.

+---

 ## Final Confrontation
 In the Battle of **Reltronepolis**, Kamila faced the coalition of Astralis, led by Rei Reltroner.
 Her power was unmatched — but her ideology met its counterforce: *Red Pill Resistance*.
 One by one, her illusions were shattered.
 Her followers awakened.
 Her abyss crumbled.